ineshshukla/Learning-Middleware/sme/README_API.md

   -d '{"courseID":"EC2101", "ModuleName":["Combinational Logic","Sequential Circuits"], "n_los":6}'
 ```

-Notes and caveats
+## Notes and caveats

-- The endpoint uses the existing `conf/config.yaml` for defaults.
-It updates `lo_gen.course_id` from the request to select course-specific data.
+- The endpoints use the existing `conf/config.yaml` for defaults.
+They update `lo_gen.course_id` and `module_gen.course_id` from the request to select course-specific data.
-- Generation uses the VLLM endpoints as configured by environment variables in `lo_gen/vllm_client.py` (VLLM_4B_URL, VLLM_API_KEY, etc.).
+- Generation uses the VLLM endpoints as configured by environment variables in `lo_gen/vllm_client.py` and `module_gen/vllm_client.py` (VLLM_4B_URL, VLLM_API_KEY, etc.).
 Ensure those services are running and reachable.
 - Generation can be slow depending on the model.
 Consider running the API behind an async worker or queue for production.
+- The `/generate-module` endpoint automatically removes thinking tokens from the generated content, returning clean markdown format as stored in the outputs directory.
+- User preferences support DetailLevel (detailed/brief/moderate), ExplanationStyle (examples-heavy/theory-focused/balanced), and Language (technical/simple/balanced) options.